werg/werg.github.io/posts/covid19-lockdown-how-long-will-it-take-and-how-will-it-change-us/index.md

 So you're entering lockdown mode and now you have two questions: How long will this last?
 And how bad will this be for the economy?
 Here I will give my answer to the first question: _how long it will take_.
 [The second part of this series](/posts/how-bad-will-it-be-economic-and-political-effects-of-covid19.md) deals with the political and economic ramifications of the pandemic.

 _After months of underestimating COVID19, the pendulum is finally swinging the other way.
-People are worried.
-We need to remain calm.
+People are very worried!
+But we need to remain calm.
 Mitigating this disease will indeed be very costly, but we are not looking at a bottomless pit, both in terms of time and money.
 This will not be the end of civilization._

 ![plague doctors](/images/plague_bigger.gif)